Maheshkumar-novice/GoWeblogs/content/_index.md

 - Try to write here often
 - Preparation for the `Advent Of Code 2024` using the [this](https://cses.fi/book/book.pdf)

+Ideas to explore,
+- Write a blog about learnings from using `splitlines` vs iterating the string directly
+- Check about for loop vs using map
+- Check about how long threads will execute in python process as well as how OS interrupts.
+What will happen CPU intensive threads run for a long time? is it possible?

 Recent participations/projects,
 - [Python Discord](https://www.pythondiscord.com/) [Summer Code Jam](https://github.com/krishnabhat3383/code-jam-24-luminous-lightyears)